murraysagal/MSStringifyMacros/README.md

 * be sure it builds
 * from the Product menu choose Perform Action then Preprocess "\<yourFile\>.m"

-In the case of NSUserDefaults and NSCoding, these macros make things easier because, with stringification, the required key parameters become self-generating.
+In the case of `NSUserDefaults` and `NSCoding`, these macros make things easier because, with stringification, the required key parameters become self-generating.